-The Progressive Dialer places calls only when an agent indicates that he/she is available to handle the call.
-As a rule, progressive dialers make fewer calls than the predictive dialers, but progressive dialers, in their turn, help call centers decrease the call abandon rate by boosting agent availability.
+The Progressive Dialer places calls only when an agent indicates that they are available to handle the call.
+As a rule, progressive dialers make fewer calls than predictive dialers, but progressive dialers, in their turn, help call centers decrease the call abandon rate by boosting agent availability.

 The Preview Dialer

 This type of dialing system lets the agent see the brief information of the prospect before trying to make a call.
-This makes a fantastic option for inside sales call agents as they get a breathing space to prepare their script and have a more productive conversation with the prospect.
+It creates a fantastic option for inside sales call agents as they get a breathing space to prepare their script and have a more productive conversation with the prospect.

 Assuming that you already know a lot about autodialers, let's go further and find out how you can make a more educated decision and be confident in your choice.

 #1 - Make a List of All the Features You Need

 Life is a lot easier when you know exactly what you want.
 It applies to the business world, as well.
 First, create a new document, write down the current problems your organization faces, and how getting an autodialer will solve those problems.
 Apart from this, make a list of all the high-priority features for your company.
 I know that it may be time-consuming, but make sure you commit enough time to it.
 Only after completing this task can you thoroughly understand of what type of autodialer best suits your business and precisely what features you should look for in it.

 How Big is Your Organization and its Client Base?